spuder/spuder.github.io/_posts/2015-09-09-chef-copy-from-network.markdown

 One of the beauties of chef is the ease of deploying software from a package or git repo.

-If you are in a windows world, or have a samba network share that requires authentication, you might notice something wierd.
+If you are in a windows world, or have a samba network share that requires authentication, you might notice something weird.

 Given the following example: